 If you have a tripod and your silhouette subject is stationery, any shutter speed will get the job done.
-You can use a low ISO, set your exposure mode to either P,A,S,M mode, and enjoy the shooting session.
-At A or M mode, you can even consider setting to a slightly smaller aperture like f8 or f11 to get a deeper depth of field.
+You can use the lowest ISO with a tripod, set your exposure mode to either P,A,S,M mode, and enjoy the shooting session.
+At A or M mode, you can even consider setting to a slightly smaller aperture like f8 or f11 to get a deeper depth of field with the tripod.

 If you do not have a tripod and your silhouette subject is stationery, your main problem would probably be camera shake due to shutter speed slower than 1/(focal length), or slower than 1/15 if you have anti-shake lenses.
 In this case, you may have to consider using a higher ISO and also with a bigger aperture to get you a faster shutter speed to minimize camera shake.

 So far, we are talking about stationery silhouette subjects.
-In the event of a non-stationery silhouette subject, you may have to set your ISO higher and a bigger aperture to get a shutter speed fast enough, ideally at least 1/125, to minimize subject shake.
+In the event of a non-stationery silhouette subject, you may have to set your ISO higher and a bigger aperture to get a shutter speed fast enough, ideally at least 1/125, to freeze the subject and minimize camera shake.

 It is important to realize the difference between camera shake and subject shake.
 The culprit behind the 2 types of shakes is slow shutter speed.
 This should not be overlooked.